UGM-133 Trident II

-The UGM-133A Trident II, or Trident D5 is a submarine-launched ballistic missile (SLBM), built by Lockheed Martin Space in Sunnyvale, California, and deployed with the American and British navies.
+The UGM-133A Trident II, or Trident D5 is a submarine-launched ballistic missile (SLBM), built by Lockheed Martin Space in Sunnyvale, California, and deployed with the United States Navy and Royal Navy.
 It was first deployed in March 1990, and remains in service.
 The Trident II Strategic Weapons System is an improved SLBM with greater accuracy, payload, and range than the earlier Trident C-4.
 It is a key element of the U.S. strategic nuclear triad and strengthens U.S. strategic deterrence.
 The Trident II is considered to be a durable sea-based system capable of engaging many targets.
 It has payload flexibility that can accommodate various treaty requirements, such as New START.
 The Trident II's increased payload allows nuclear deterrence to be accomplished with fewer submarines, and its high accuracy—approaching that of land-based missiles—enables it to be used as a first strike weapon.